Published by Angie. Last Updated on October 11, 2022.

-We love to go to the Strip District when we want to hit a lot of different types of ethnic grocery stores in one trip, or when we're entertaining out of town visitors.
-But that doesn't necessarily mean the Strip District is the best place for all types of ethnic grocery shopping.
+We love to go to the Strip District when we want to hit a lot of different types of international grocery stores in one trip, or when we're entertaining out of town visitors.
+But that doesn't necessarily mean the Strip District is the best place for all types of grocery shopping.

 For better prices or a bigger selection, sometimes you need to look at specific stores outside of the Strip.
 One such store is Salonika Imports, a Greek and Bulgarian grocery store on the edge of lower Lawrenceville and the Strip District.

 We recently ended up at Salonika Imports on a Friday during lunchtime and were pleasantly surprised with the great prices, the wide selection of products, the delicious gyros, and the friendly service.

 Olives and Cheeses